-Station 3 (20 marks):
+Station 3 :

-- 1. Ethical Scenario: Deals with consideration of the moral, ethical, legal issues of a particular situation. - 2.
-Professionalism and governance: The discussion will be prompted by a short question and the candidate will need to provide demonstration and understanding of the professionalism and governance in that given situation.
+- a.
+Ethical Scenario: Deals with consideration of the moral, ethical, legal issues of a particular situation. - b.
+Professionalism and governance -The discussion will be prompted by a short question and the candidate will need to provide demonstration and understanding of the professionalism and governance in that given situation.

 Awareness of the candidate with Good Medical Practice will be evaluated.